air55555/HSI_depth/README.md

 Used CUDA to generate it ,so need some tuning in main.py (line 306).
 Available here model/run_epoch500_1.00.pth.
 Use it  with these params --model li   --dataset Blood --restore model/run_epoch500_1.00.pth --epoch 0

-## Reference

-This toolbox was used for our review paper in Geoscience and Remote Sensing Magazine :
-> N. Audebert, B. Le Saux and S. Lefevre, "*Deep Learning for Classification of Hyperspectral Data: A Comparative Review*," in IEEE Geoscience and Remote Sensing Magazine, vol. 7, no. 2, pp. 159-173, June 2019.

-Bibtex format :

-> @article{8738045,
-author={N. {Audebert} and B. {Le Saux} and S. {Lefèvre}}, journal={IEEE Geoscience and Remote Sensing Magazine}, title={Deep Learning for Classification of Hyperspectral Data: A Comparative Review}, year={2019}, volume={7}, number={2}, pages={159-173}, doi={10.1109/MGRS.2019.2912563},
-ISSN={2373-7468},
-month={June},}

-## Note
-The original code forked from GitLib project [Link](https://gitlab.inria.fr/naudeber/DeepHyperX).
-And there is a repository on GitHub, which maybe is the official project code.
-[DeepHyperX](https://github.com/nshaud/DeepHyperX)
-This repository will not update in the feature.If you need continuous research, please go to the project [DeepHyperX](https://github.com/nshaud/DeepHyperX)

 ## Requirements